-Craig Leyenaar joins The Novelry from Titan Books, the famous publisher of science fiction, fantasy, horror, thriller and speculative fiction including graphic and comic novels.
-He joins us as an editor – and with his amazing SFF (science fiction and fantasy) expertise – as a tutor too.
-He's ready to turn your writing dreams into – well – something bigger and better than reality.
+Craig Leyenaar joined The Novelry from Titan Books, the famous publisher of science fiction, fantasy, horror, thriller and speculative fiction including graphic and comic novels.
+He’s ready to turn your writing dreams into – well – something bigger and better than reality.
 Over to Craig.

 To me, it’s the most imaginative and all-encompassing of all the genres.
 There’s nothing silly about it, and even if there is it can be seriously punchy.
 Hitchhiker’s Guide to the Galaxy and Terry Pratchett’s Discworld novels are just a couple of examples of serious literature written not-so-seriously.